 The WHO’s concerns are instructive, as it’s often assumed that international travel is the most uncontroversial use case for a vaccination passport.
-WHO will update their guidance in 3 months.
+WHO is expected to update their guidance in July or August 2021.

 There are a few “almost similar” precedents that apply in particular contexts.
 The most commonly cited is the yellow paper card created by the World Health Organization that travelers must carry and show when entering some countries to demonstrate they have been vaccinated against yellow fever.
-Currently yellow fever is the only disease mentioned in the International Health Regulations (to which Canada is a signatory) for which countries can require proof of vaccination for international travelers.
+Currently yellow fever is the only disease specifically addressed in the International Health Regulations (see Annex 7).
+Canada is a signatory, along with 195 other countries.

 The argument for such a document is that it will facilitate a faster, safer return to a pre-COVID lifestyle by providing a means to identify people as “safe” to participate in public life by virtue of either a past infection or vaccination that has given them antibodies against COVID-19.
 Suggested uses range from resuming international travel without requiring quarantines or testing regimes pre/post arrival, to re-opening large-scale gatherings like sporting events or concerts, to participation in everyday life, including visiting a restaurant, movie theatre, gym, or store.
 The implicit presumption is that people will be hesitant to fully resume a pre-pandemic level of activity without some reassurance of safety, and such hesitancy will hamper economic recovery unless there is a tool to mitigate the perceived risk.
 The corresponding assumption is that knowing others around us have been vaccinated will contribute meaningfully to our own feelings of safety.